ants-xjtu/FlowBundler/README.md

 #### Note

-In our kernel implementation, we take advantage of [Early Departure Time (EDT) model](https://lwn.net/Articles/766564/).
+In our kernel implementation, we take advantage of [Early Departure Time (EDT) model](https://lwn.net/Articles/766564/) to achieve rate-limiting.
 In other words, we assume that the expected departure time of a packet has already been determined when the packet arrives at the kernel module.

 Thus, to make our kernel module work correctly, one may need to explictly specify pacing rate in their applications.

 For `iperf3`, one needs to set the `--fq-rate` parameter.

 For customized applications, one needs to set the `SO_MAX_PACING_RATE` socket option.

 ### BESS